Skip to main content

 Each player on the starting roster must have access to school-provided equipment or must be permitted by the school to provide their own equipment in the following categories:

-2.1.1 Nintendo Switch System or Android/iOS device
+• Nintendo Switch System, Nintendo Switch 2 System or Android/iOS device

 2.2 Supported Equipment